mailgun/mailgun-js-boland/README.md

 ## Usage overview

 Please see [Mailgun Documentation](http://documentation.mailgun.net) for full Mailgun API reference.
+Depends on [request module](https://github.com/mikeal/request).
+Most methods take a `data` parameter, which is a Javascript object that would contain the arguments for the Mailgun API.
 All methods take a final parameter callback with three parameters: `error`, `response`, and `body`, exactly like the request callback.
 We try to parse the `body` into a javascript object, and return it to the callback as such for easier use and inspection by the client.
 `response.statusCode` will be `200` if everything worked OK.
 See Mailgun documentation for other (error) response codes.

-Currently we implement only the `send message` (non-MIME) API and the 'Mailboxes` and `Routes` API's.
+Currently we only implement the `send message` (non-MIME) API and the `Mailboxes` and `Routes` API's.
 These would be the most common and practical API's to be programmatically used.
 Others would be easy to add if needed.

 ```javascript